Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

     * a request limit is above the value the benchmark recommends, or is zero, which lifts the limit for `LimitRequestBody` and `LimitRequestFields` and breaks every request for `LimitRequestLine` and `LimitRequestFieldSize`.
 * Returns UNKNOWN if neither `httpd` nor `apachectl` is found, if the binary given via `--command` does not exist, or if the configuration does not parse, in which case the binary produces no output at all.
 * A check that cannot be carried out, because a directory could not be read for example, is reported as not evaluated.
 It does not count towards the result and does not drive the state.
+* A check `--ignore` excludes is reported as `overridden [OK]` and counted in the summary.
+It drives neither the state nor the recommendations.
 * If `--match` and `--ignore` between them exclude every check, the plugin prints "Nothing checked." and returns the state given by `--no-match-severity` (OK by default).
 * `--always-ok` masks a WARN or CRIT as OK.